 I’m sitting back in my apartment in Sweden sipping a ‘Washed Typica’, a coffee from Finca El Libano in the Chimaltenango area of Guatemala.
-I have ground the beans myself in my new coffee grinder and I have brewed the coffee in my brand new Aeropress- all courtesy of 3fe in Dublin where I attended a brewing class two weeks ago.
-Along with all the equipment described above I also bought The World Atlas of Coffee, so I have plenty of reading material to satisfy one of my greatest passions in life- coffee.
+I have ground the beans myself in my new coffee grinder.
+Also, I have brewed the coffee in my brand new Aeropress.
+This is all courtesy of 3fe in Dublin where I attended a brewing class two weeks ago.
+Along with all the equipment described above, I bought The World Atlas of Coffee.
+Therefore, we can safely say that I have plenty of reading material to satisfy one of my greatest passions- coffee.

 Sipping the coffee I notice a slightly bitter aftertaste and I note that I need to pay more to pay more attention to timing next time.
-Before I would have blamed the coffee, but thanks to the class at 3fe, I know practice will yet enable me to brew my own perfect Cup of Joe at home.
+Before I would have blamed the coffee.
+However, thanks to the class at 3fe, I now know that practice will yet enable me to brew my own perfect Cup of Joe at home.
 In fact, given that coffee is the kick start to many a morning, it is amazing how little we know about our favourite beverage.
-This is where 3fe comes in, with its aim to fill in the gaps and to educate the general public in coffee and brewing.
+This is where 3fe comes in, with its aim to fill in the gaps, and to educate the general public in coffee and brewing.

 How did it start?

-3fe stands for 3rd Floor Espresso, a would-be coffee giant that literally started life in the lobby of the Twisted Pepper Nightclub in Middle Abbey Street, Dublin.
-Sensing a gap in the market for speciality coffees in Ireland, it entered into partnership with Hasbean Coffee.
-Ultimately, this partnership has enabled 3fe to become synonymous with quality coffee in the country.
+3fe stands for 3rd Floor Espresso.
+This would-be coffee giant literally started life in the lobby of the Twisted Pepper Nightclub in Middle Abbey Street, Dublin.
+Sensing a gap for speciality coffees in the Irish market, it entered into a partnership with the UK-based Hasbean Coffee.
+Ultimately, this partnership has enabled 3fe to become synonymous with quality coffee in Ireland.
 Now at a larger South Grand Canal Street location, its nano cupping, brewing classes and barista training demystify the humble cup of coffee for the ordinary consumer.

 Coffee Brewing Class